TanushreeBorase/Lib/README.md

 # Lib repository
 By leveraging modern technologies and best practices, the proposed solution aims to create a robust and user-friendly platform that meets the diverse needs of libraries and patrons.
 At its core, the system enables users to search for books, facilitating easy access to the library's collection.
 Functions for issuing and returning books streamline transactions, ensuring a smooth borrowing experience for patrons.

--> Fines management is integrated into the system, allowing users to check for any fines associated with overdue books, thus promoting accountability and timely returns.
+-> <b>Fines management</b> is integrated into the system, allowing users to check for any fines associated with overdue books, thus promoting accountability and timely returns.
 Librarian privileges include accessing member information, tracking books issued by specific students, and managing membership by adding or removing students as needed.
 Additionally, librarians can oversee the library's inventory by adding, deleting, or updating book records and adjusting availability statuses

 -> The system's administrative dashboard provides comprehensive tools for managing member and book records.
 Admins can view, update, or delete member and book records, ensuring data accuracy and system integrity.
 Modules such as admin login, book search, book and member management, and book issuance further enhance the system's functionality, catering to diverse user needs.